tk3369/Discorder.jl/docs/src/control_plane.md

 Task (runnable) @0x000000016572a290
 ```

-In the log file, you will find that it has detected the failure and started a new control plane:
+In the log file, you will find that the control plane has detected the failure and restarted itself:
 ```
-┌ Info: Going to recover by starting a new control plane │   current_time = 2022-09-11T16:36:47.443-07:00
+┌ Info: Starting a new control plane
+│   current_time = 2022-09-11T16:36:47.443-07:00
 └ @ Discorder /Users/tomkwong/.julia/dev/Discorder/src/gateway.jl:160
 ```